qluvio/elv-wallet-android/README.md

 A sensible toString() implementation is encouraged, since `RealmObjects` can't be data classes.

-#### Composite Keys
-The Realm Kotlin SDK doesn't support composite keys, so to achieve that, implement the `CompositeKeyEntity` interface.

 ### Navigation
 A LocalNavigator is provided as a composition local to allow for navigation between destinations.
 This defaults to "fullscreen/top-level" navigation.
 For nested navigation, provide your own implementation of Navigator/NavController.